LSA (Lysergic Acid Amide): Naturally-Occurring Acid With Sedative Qualities

 According to the feedback we’ve received in our ongoing psychedelic survey, roughly 12% of the 183 people who reported using LSA say they had a “hangover” for a day or two after using LSA.

 The hangover primarily involves a feeling of tiredness or fatigue.
-Usually, this only affects the body rather than the mind — meaning you feel tired and lethargic without the mental fogginess or confusion involved with other types of hangovers.
+Usually, this only affects the body rather than the mind — meaning you feel tired and lethargic without the mental fogginess or confusion involved with other hangovers.

 Is LSA Legal?